2019-Spring-CSC-386/p00-project-1-nick-and-sarah/README.md

  - diagram0.png: first diagram of the project.
 ### Inside Ardunio Folder
 - P1.ino: Ardunio program that runs the system, at the moment it just tests the clock and the button

+## System Requirements:
+Whatever computer is running this code must have the following library:
+- RTClib (Found at this link :https://github.com/adafruit/RTClib)

 ## Instructions
 In order to use this system you must go thgently and through the following steps:
 1. Connect the system to a power source.